-With Valentine’s Day fast approaching, I want to share a handmade gift idea for a special person in your life.
+With Valentine’s Day fast approaching, I want to share an easy handmade gift idea for a special person in your life.
 Learn how to make this easy DIY photo frame!

 I’ve seen variations of this frame for sale in the past, and I always thought it would be fun to try to make one myself.
 I finally did it, and I’m certain you can, too.

-These frames are the perfect handmade gift for Valentine’s Day or really any occasion!
+These frames are the perfect handmade gift idea for Valentine’s Day or really any occasion!
 They have the right combination of personality and functionality.

 You can personalize every detail of this gift for the recipient.
 Pick a decorative paper to match their room decor or their personality.
 Or choose a design specific for a holiday, milestone birthday or anniversary, etc.

 There are so many beautiful scrapbooking, wrapping, and handmade papers available to fit any occasion.
 It’s actually hard to narrow down the choices.

 It’s easy to make multiples when you have all your supplies.
 Give gifts to your significant other, family, friend, teacher, or coach.
 Then, include a meaningful photo.